Urination - difficulty with flow

 What to Expect at Your Office Visit

-- How long have you had difficulty starting your urine flow?
+- How long have you had the problem and when did it start?

 - Is it worse in the morning or at night?